cloudfoundry-community/bosh-vault/README.md

   - debuggable

 # Contributing/Developer Workflow
-This project is written in Go and the below workflow assumes you have a functional Go development environment setup.
+This project is written in Go and the below workflow assumes you have a functional Go development environment setup that supports the use of Go modules.
-We do not yet use modules but will convert to them once they are more widely adopted.

  1. Clone this repo into `$GOPATH/src/github.com/zipcar/bosh-vault`
  1. Run `make` to see the available workflow commands.